Home

 Jane Austen was a wonderful writer (not a historical novelist, actually, since she wrote about her own time) whose work is still widely read and appreciated.
 A dedicated Jane Austen fan probably already owns copies of her most admired novels, but if they are tattered paperbacks that have been loved to death, she might be thrilled to receive a beautiful, new hardcover copy of one of her favorites: Pride and Prejudice, the story of Elizabeth Bennett and the insufferable (but oh-so-desirable) Mr. Darcy; Sense and Sensibility, about the romantic difficulties of the two very different Dashwood sisters; Persuasion, the story of Anne Elliot's second chance at happiness, years after she spurned the penniless naval officer she truly loved; or Emma, about a good-hearted but over-enthusiastic matchmaker surprised by her own heart.

 Most Austen fans also enjoy the Regency romances of Georgette Heyer, whose work was inspired by Austen's novels and adopts a sparkling, comedy-of-manners approach, but whose stories are built on original characters and original storylines.
 These are decidedly not "bodice-rippers" and are decorous and reserved enough for readers who prefer not to follow the characters into the bedroom.
 Like Austen, they use period language which some readers especially relish (but others find difficult).
 Sourcebooks has new trade paperback editions of many of Heyer's novels with lovely period artwork on the front.
-Arabella is charming (see review), but there are a myriad of these to choose from.
+Arabella is charming, but there are a myriad to choose from.
 You might like to browse the selection of Heyer's Regencies in Sourcebooks editions at Powell's Books.

 Novels of Warfare